-- · To pay for performance, - To attract, motivate and retain talented executive officers, - To motivate progress toward Company-wide financial and business objectives while balancing rewards for short-term and long-term performance; and - To align the interests of our executive officers with those of stockholders.
+- To pay for performance; - To attract, motivate and retain talented executive officers; - To motivate progress toward Company-wide financial and business objectives while balancing rewards for short- term and long-term performance; and - To align the interests of our executive officers with those of stockholders.

-We urge stockholders to read the CD&A beginning on page 21 of this proxy statement, which describes in more detail how our executive compensation policies and procedures operate and are designed to achieve our compensation objectives, as well as the Summary Compensation Table and other related compensation tables and narrative, which provide detailed information on the compensation of our NEOs.
+We urge stockholders to read the CD&A beginning on page 22 of this proxy statement, which describes in more detail how our executive compensation policies and procedures operate and are designed to achieve our compensation objectives, as well as the Summary Compensation Table and other related compensation tables and narrative, which provide detailed information on the compensation of our NEOs.
 The Compensation Committee and the Board of Directors believe that the policies and procedures articulated in the CD&A are effective in achieving our goals and that the compensation of our NEOs reported in this proxy statement has contributed to Cohu's recent and long-term success.

-A majority of the votes cast is required to approve Proposal No. 2.
+A majority of the votes cast is required for a non-binding approval of Proposal No. 2.
 Brokers do not have discretion to vote on this proposal without your instruction.
 If you do not instruct your broker how to vote on this proposal, your broker will deliver a non-vote on this proposal.
+Abstentions and broker non-votes will have no effect on the approval of this proposal.